-Guest post by Verified Volunteer staff.
-This post originally appeared on Verified Volunteers.
+Guest post by Sterling Volunteer staff.
+This post originally appeared on Sterling Volunteers.

 Each year, we report on the volunteer and nonprofit industry, asking the people who run volunteer programs about their operations and the challenges they face — particularly in regard to volunteer onboarding and background checks.
 This year, we turned our focus to volunteers themselves, offering the people who give their time an opportunity to share their perspective.